Connect with us

 It’s time to establish policies that govern workplace safety habits.
 These policies should help you achieve your health and safety mission.
 Professional health management companies can assist you in this task.
 However, small businesses can often lack such resources.

-In the case of small businesses, hiring an expert who has experience in creating such outlines can prove beneficial.
-However, it’s crucial to consult your staff before outlining such rules and regulations.
+In the case of small businesses, hiring an expert with experience in creating such outlines can prove beneficial.
+However, consulting your staff before outlining such rules and regulations is crucial.
 After proper consultation, you can move ahead in formulating your policies.
 Ensure the processes are practical and straightforward to follow.
 Moreover, you should aim to bring a high level of clarity to such health and safety policies.

 Step 5: Staff Training

-Employees, vendors, contractors, and miscellaneous staff should have a clear idea of your health and safety policies.
+Employees, vendors, contractors, and miscellaneous staff should clearly understand your health and safety policies.

 Make sure your onboarding and refresher course include training on: